anjali1102/Colour_detection/README.md

 # Colour_detection
-This application shows the color nme by clicking on images.
+This application shows the color name by clicking on images.

 Requirements :